 A Beginner's Introduction to Understanding Protected Trees

-Trees play a crucial contribution to our ecosystem as they provide shade, clean air, and aesthetic value to our surroundings.
-However, not all trees are alike and some have additional protection status, making it illegal to carry out any work without obtaining permission.
-If you’re thinking of having a tree removed it is essential to know the protection status of the tree in question and what steps you’ll need to follow to be in compliance with the laws.
-The following article we will walk you through the steps to determine if trees are protected and what you need take to be sure you comply with the law.
+Trees play an important role in our environment, providing shade, clean air and aesthetic value our surroundings.
+However they are not all equal and some carry additional protection status, making it illegal to perform any work without permission.
+If you are considering having a tree removed it is essential to know the status of protection for the tree you’re considering and what steps you’ll need to take to ensure compliance with the law.
+This article we will walk you through the process of discovering whether a tree is protected and what you have be doing to make sure you comply with the law.

-A protected tree can be subject to specific legal controls, and it’s illegal to carry out work on such a tree without having the appropriate permissions.
-There are two kinds of protection a tree may have - preservation orders and protection orders.
+A protected tree can be subject to specific legal restrictions It is illegal to do works on a tree without the required permissions.
+There are two kinds of protection a tree might have: preservation orders and protection orders.

-Under statutory protection trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities to safeguard trees with a significant public value and ensure they are not destroyed or damaged.
+Under statutory protection trees are protected under laws and in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant public value and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are like TPOs in that they are issued through the secretary of state for the Environment.
-Preservation orders for trees are considered to have exceptional value and are shielded from all work, which includes the felling.
+Preservation orders are similar to TPOs but are put in place from the Secretary of State responsible for Environment.
+Preservation orders for trees are considered to have an exceptional worth and are therefore protected from any work, including the felling.

-To determine if trees are protected, you must to check if it is subject to an TPO or preservation orders.
-This can be accomplished by contacting the local authority and asking them to check their records.
+To determine if a tree is protected, you must to verify if it’s subject to the protection of a TPO or preservation orders.
+It is done by contacting the authorities in your area and asking them search for records.

 TPO search

-To find the TPO You can reach your local Tree and Woodland officer from your local authority, who will inform you whether the tree is protected.
-They will also be able to advise you on the next steps to take if the tree is in a protected area.
+To search for a TPO You can reach an Tree or Woodland Official at your local authority.
+They will be able to tell you whether the tree is protected.
+They will also be able to advise you about the next steps to follow if the tree is in a protected area.

 Preservation order search